 The Movement Disorders Program offers fellowship opportunities for clinical and research training.
-There is a 2-year clinical fellowship that takes advantage of the large and varied clinics within the Department of Neurology at Michigan.
+This is a 2-year clinical fellowship that takes advantage of the large and varied clinical and research opportunities within the Department of Neurology at Michigan.

-The goal of this clinical fellowship is an intense exposure to the full spectrum of Movement Disorders and related clinical problems.
-The clinical fellowship focuses on rotations through the Movement Disorders clinics supervised by faculty of the Movement Disorders Program at the University of Michigan Health System and the Ann Arbor VA Health System.
+The goal of the clinical fellowship is broad and deep exposure to the full spectrum of Movement Disorders and related clinical problems.
+The core Movement Disorders clinics are supervised by faculty of the Movement Disorders Program at the University of Michigan Health System and the Ann Arbor VA Health System.
 Additional clinical experiences include rotations through:

 - Ataxia Clinic

 - Chemodenervation (botulinum toxin) Clinic